50 years later, UChicago scientists continue to decode moon’s mysteries

 Because some of the tests involve acid or other destructive processes, he and his team carefully calculate how much of the moon samples they will need for each test, and no more.
 In fact, some of the lunar samples were passed down from Prof. Clayton’s collection when he retired.

-“We can get an incredible amount of information from a single grain,” said Jennika Greer, a UChicago graduate student who studies how rocks are weathered in space.
+“We can get an incredible amount of information from a single grain,” said UChicago graduate student Jennika Greer.
+"By studying the surface of one particle collected by Apollo 17, we can learn about the environment on the moon and the space weather it’s been subjected to."

 One of the tools they use is the Advanced Photon Source, located at nearby Argonne National Laboratory, which produces extremely energetic X-rays that can reveal what rocks look like at the molecular level.